bharani2504/Bluescope-tasks/README.md

-Bluescope Tasks – Daily Problem Solving
+Bluescope Tasks

-This repository contains my daily problem-solving practice tasks focused mainly on Java
+This repository is a collection of daily problem solving exercises, coding practice, learning notes, and small tasks completed for improving Java skills

 Repository Purpose
 Track daily task submissions